SNTag/.dotfiles/emacs-26.2/readme.md

 # .emacs.d-config

-Works best on Linux.
-For Windows-emacs, my old code snippets are in [windows-elisp-snippets.md](./windows-elisp-snippets.md) (see below: 'customization based on system OS').
+Built for linux.

-Consistently used on emacs 26.
-As I am usually using the latest most stable emacs, I'm rarely checking for backwards compatibility and cannot confirm all features will work.
+Used in emacs 26.

 Feel free to use or take details from this set up.
 Sources of inspiration are mentioned in the code where relevant.

 **Build focus:**
-Focused on developing emacs as what it is: a tool.
+emacs is not an OS, but I do use it as an interface.

 I aim to make a minimalist Emacs rich in functionality.
+It has to have quick fire access to those tools and documents I refer to often

 **Understanding my init**
 The Init file hold only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
-Names of the Borg-Collective files indicate what it regulates.
+Names of the Borg-Collective files indicate what its for.

 **NOTE**
-I have noticed a consistent error with emacs regarding file name length.
-I suspect it to be an error with gcc.
+I have noticed a consistent error across OS regarding file name length in emacs.
+I suspect it to be some conflict error with gcc.

 ## Main Useage
 This config is built around my use of:
   - Markdown (markdown-mode, poly-R)
   - Pandoc (pandoc-mode)